zhangzq71/gb_remote/README.md

 6. Pair with your electric skateboard's BLE server

 ### Configuration
-1. Flash the firmware to your ESP32
+1. Flash the firmware to your remote
-2. Use the [online config tool](https://georgebenett.github.io/gb_remote_tool/) for easy setup
+2. Use the [Flashing Tool](https://georgebenett.github.io/gb_flashing_tool/) for easy flashing
 3. Calibrate the throttle input on first use
 4. Configure VESC parameters in the settings
 5. Pair with your electric skateboard's BLE server

-### Current Limitations
-- **UI Development**: The user interface is developed using SquareLine Studio and requires the SquareLine Studio project files for modifications
-- **Advanced Customization**: For advanced modifications beyond the config tool, source code changes may be required

 ## Use Cases